KommToby/TRES-Comparison-Bot/README.md

 `-playstyle`: Adds your playstyle to the database (optional)
 `-harder`: Picks the order of maps from hardest to easiest
 `-skip`: Skips the current comparison and generates a new one
-`-confirm`: Confirms that the maps you have selected are in the right order
+`-confirm`: Confirms that the maps you have selected are in the right order `-elo`: Sets your target star rating for maps you want to compare (after ELO)

 ## Bot Example
 ![](https://i.imgur.com/NygrhSk.png)